zackumar/bajetto/README.md

   <p align="center">
   <h3>by Group 12 - Zack Umar, Brandon Hernandez, Jacob Bohrer, Joseph Dodier</h3>
     <br/>
-    Bajetto is a desktop application that help college students budget their money in an organized fashion.
+    Bajetto is a desktop application that helps college students budget their money in an organized fashion.
     <br />
     <br />
     <a href="https://github.com/zackumar/bajetto/issues">Report Bug</a>